unicode-org/icu/docs/userguide/format_parse/numbers/rbnf.md

 using a recursive process.
 It starts by finding the rule whose range includes the current value and applying that rule.
 If the rule so directs, it emits text, including text obtained by recursing on new values as directed by the rule.
-As you can see, the rules are designed to accomodate recursive processing of numbers, and so are best suited for formatting numbers in ways that are inherently recursive.
+As you can see, the rules are designed to accommodate recursive processing of numbers, and so are best suited for formatting numbers in ways that are inherently recursive.